DanCardin/corg/README.md

 > Cog is a file generation tool.
 It lets you use pieces of Python code as generators in your source files to generate whatever text you need.

-Being written in python, Cog naturally executes python and integrates more deeply with it than is possible here.

 Instead, Corg allows one to choose any executable (python, bash, etc) which accepts piped input.
 Shown below, Corg uses a shebang-looking mechanism instead.